turingschool/backend-curriculum-site/module3/lessons/getting_started_with_ajax.md

 *   Make all CRUD functionality AJAX calls.
 *   Access APIs through all client side JavaScript.
 *   Dynamically change content on a webpage without reloading the page.
 *   Explain the difference between client-side and server-side.

-#### Why AJAX?

-*   UX and User Perception
-*   Client Side interactions - voting, polling, rating, interact with HTML elements, auto-complete, nearly instantaneous loading

-## AJAX Discussion

--   What does AJAX stand for?
--   Explaining asynchronous vs synchronous
--   What is it used for?
-Where is it used?
--   Client vs. Server

 ## JavaScript Refresh
+Talk with a partner about the following:

+* How do you set a variable?
+* How do you access the developer tools in your browser?
+* What are two debugging tools?
+  (Think, what is similar to puts and pry?)

 ### Variables